 Core Measures are specific data that are gathered from medical records.
 They measure precise areas for which care is rendered and received.
 Reviewing the SJMC Core Measures on a monthly basis and meeting best practice criteria assure that patients receive the safest, quality care.
 These measures include Community Acquired Pneumonia (CAP), Acute Myocardial Infarction (AMI), and the Surgical Care Improvement Project (SCIP).

 Patient Satisfaction is information collected on surveys that patients receive after visiting St. John’s.
 This information is compiled by a third-party vendor and analyzed.
-The data are available for public use on public websites such as Hospital Compare (www.hospitalcompare.hhs.gov).
+Latest U.S. government health statistics on our hospital.

 The provision of safe care through the infection prevention program is strategic to everyday practice at SJMC.
 The prevention of infection is a primary goal for all employees.
 Following guidelines from the Centers for Disease Control (CDC), hand hygiene is closely monitored.
 Ongoing education with the most up-to-date research for preventing infection and providing the safest patient care is a part of everyday life at SJMC.
 The Infection Control Specialist at SJMC is central to a vital infection prevention program in which all staff is required to participate.